nshah034/flag-picker/README.md

 # flag-picker
-This is a Flag Picker Application.
+This is a Responsive Flag Picker Application which helps you learn flags around the world.

 ## Getting Started:
 ```